Lyme-Old Lyme High School

 Lyme-Old Lyme High School is a public high school in Old Lyme, Connecticut.
 It serves grades 9 through 12 and is the only high school operated by Lyme-Old Lyme Schools.
+The school has a wide range of award-winning groups and athletics programs, including at least 38 clubs.
+Several clubs including the robotics team and mock trial team compete nationally.
+In addition, the school ranks number 8 in Connecticut for academics according to US News and World Reports, with 67% of student taking one or more APs during their high school career.

 History

 A successful 2009 referendum cleared the way for a 15,000-square foot expansion of the school that wrapped up in 2013.